Annobón: Geography and geology

 Annobón is an extinct volcano, part of the Cameroon line, about 220 mi west of Cape Lopez in Gabon and 110 mi southwest of São Tomé Island.
-The main island measures about 4 mi long by 2 mi wide, with an area of about 6+3/4 sqmi, but a number of small rocky islets surround it, including Santarém to the south.
+The main island measures about 4 mi long by 2.02 mi wide, with a total land area of 20.9 km2 (2,088 hectares), but a number of small rocky islets surround it, including Santarém to the south.
 Its central crater lake is named Lago A Pot and its highest peak is Quioveo, which rises 598 m.
 The island is characterized by a succession of lush valleys and steep mountains, covered with rich woods and luxuriant vegetation.

 Annobón is often described as being "in the Gulf of Guinea", (Note: As, for example, by the Encyclopædia Britannica Eleventh Edition.) like the neighboring islands of São Tomé and Príncipe, but the formal boundary line for the Gulf of Guinea established by the International Hydrographic Organization actually runs north of it.
 (Note: From the 1953 Limits of Oceans and Seas: "(34) A line running south-eastwards from Cape Palmas in Liberia to Cape Lopez [in Gabon] (0°38' S, 8°42' E).")